NeFM4GeoAI/NeFM4GeoAI.github.io/index.md

 TBA

-To be our program committee or you have any questions about the workshop, feel free to contact us at `negel2025@outlook.com`
+To be our program committee or if you have any questions about the workshop, feel free to contact us at `negel2025@outlook.com`

 We look forward to your participation in the workshop!